On the Number of Cosmic Strings: Number of segments of cosmic string crossing the observable universe

-The distance $d(z)$ can be conveniently expressed in terms of the particle horizon distance by means of a proportionality factor incorporating the dependence on $z$:
+Equation (\ref{eqn:12}) defines the effective observable universe, that is, our backward light cone.
 Let us now consider a cube with side equal to the diameter of the spherical volume centered on the present time observer, $2 d(z)$, with:

 where $z_{0} = 0$ is the redshift at present time and $z_{LSS} = 1100$ is the redshift corresponding to the last scattering time.
-The largest cube, for $z = z_{LSS}$, circumscribes the CMB sphere so that all strings that enter the particle horizon and may have potentially observable effects on the CMB radiation are inside this volume.
-For any given value of the redshift in the interval (\ref{eqn:11}), the number of string segments crossing the volume of the corresponding cube can be then computed as:
+The largest cube, for $z = z_{LSS}$, circumscribes the CMB sphere so that all strings that enter the last scattering surface and may have potentially observable effects on the CMB radiation are inside this volume.
+For any given value of the redshift in the interval (\ref{eqn:13}) the number of string segments crossing the corresponding volumes is the fraction of (\ref{eqn:7}) given by:

-Similarly in the radiation-dominated era $N(z)$ can be obtained by substituting in the above eq. (\ref{eqn:12}) $A_{m}$ with $A_{r}$ and the definition (\ref{eqn:7}) for the distance.